 Deciding on your business structure, also known as the legal structure, is one of the most fundamental decisions you’ll make when starting a business or franchise.
-There is no defined legal structure for franchises, which means that the structure you choose to operate as really depends on what works best for you, and the type of franchise you’re interested in buying.

 The key differences between each legal structure is the time that it takes to set it up, how and when to pay tax (as well as the types of tax you’ll pay), and the risk to your personal assets if the business incurs debts.

 For example, registering your franchise business as a sole trader is undoubtedly the quickest way to start.
 Being a sole trader does mean that you’re personally liable for any business debts though.

 What are the benefits of buying a franchise?

 Buying a franchise is a great way of starting your own business, as you’ll be investing into an established business that’s already proven.
 One of the biggest advantages is that you are licensing a company’s brand, which means that you benefit from investing in a reputable brand that potential customers are already familiar with.

 What are some of the drawbacks of buying a franchise?

 Depending on the type of business you’re interested in, the up-front cost could be considerably higher than setting up a business on your own.
 When you start up your own business you have more control over what needs to happen, and when.
 In a franchise, the organisation that you buy into can sometimes dictate what your start up costs will be, because they will want you to provide an experience to your customers which reflects their brand.

 The level of autonomy that you have over your franchise will vary between franchisors, but it can be restrictive.
 When you’re looking to get creative and put your own stamp on a business, franchising might not be for you.